jototland/stackedit_workspace/statistikknotater/bayesian.md

 The ratio $\textit{BF}[H_1:H_2]=\frac{P(x|H_1)}{P(x|H_2)}$ is known as *Bayes factor*.

-Bayes factor tells us how much our belief in the hypothesis increases of decreases when given new evidenc.
+Bayes factor tells us how much our belief in a hypothesis increases of decreases when given new evidence.

 ### Interpretation of Bayes factor